Emmanuel Lemelson

-Emmanuel Lemelson (born Gregory Manoli Lemelson, June 29, 1976) is an American-born Greek Orthodox priest, social commentator and hedge fund manager.
+Emmanuel Lemelson (born Gregory Manoli Lemelson) is an American-born Greek Orthodox priest, social commentator and hedge fund manager.

 Between 1999 and 2010, he ran the internet company Amvona.
 In 2011, Lemelson was ordained a Greek Orthodox priest.
 In 2012, he founded Lemelson Capital Management, which runs The Amvona Fund, a hedge fund based on Christian ethics.
 In September 2018, Lemelson was sued by the U.S. Securities and Exchange Commission for various infractions involving a short sale.
 A federal jury returned a mixed verdict resulting in a fine and 5-year injunction barring Lemelson from further securities violations.

 Early life and education

-Gregory Manoli Lemelson was born on June 29, 1976, in Phoenix, Arizona to a Jewish father and Christian mother.
+Gregory Manoli Lemelson was born in Phoenix, Arizona to a Jewish father and Christian mother.
 Following high school, he attended Seattle University, graduating with a Bachelor of Arts in Theology and Religious Studies in 1999.
 He then attended Hellenic College Holy Cross Greek Orthodox School of Theology in Brookline, Massachusetts, where he received a M.Div. in 2003.

 While a 17-year-old undergraduate at Seattle University, Lemelson met Robert Spitzer, a Jesuit priest and philosopher.
 In interviews, Lemelson has indicated that the encounter was a significant event in his religious life.

 Early career

-Lemelson has written about his early business experiences, saying that his earliest recollection was selling candy on the bus ride home from school in the sixth grade.
-In 1994, while an undergraduate student at Seattle University, he launched a retail photography business, and in 1999 he founded the website Amvona (a name derived from the Greek word for "pulpit") from his dorm room at Hellenic College.
+By 1994, while an undergraduate student at Seattle University, Lemelson launched a retail photography business, and in 1999 he founded the website Amvona (a name derived from the Greek word for "pulpit") from his dorm room at Hellenic College.
 The company, which sold photography accessories, grew quickly, generating around $40 million in revenue.

-In 2005, based in part on proprietary software the company developed, the site began a transition to a hybrid platform of social networking and ecommerce content.
-By 2007, Lemelson developed technology to link media creation to relevant products using exif data and aggregating shared images of the site's users as a prototype first known as "Amvona Trails" and later rebranded as the independent website Flekt.
+Writing in the local Massachusetts paper The Sun Chronicle in 2009, journalist Rick Foster quotes Lemelson as stating that his business focuses on cash flow rather than debt and that "Amvona owes nothing to venture capitalists."
+Despite economic challenges, Lemelson launched Amvona Trails, a platform combining social networking and e-commerce and believed recessions provide an opportunity for innovation.

 Between 1999 and 2010, Amvona sold more than a million photo accessories to 300,000 customers, and was one of the top ten most visited online photo retail websites.
 The company also registered several patents, including proprietary software to connect its customers through user profiles, product reviews, exit data and online tracking software.
 Similar technology was later used by other websites to track user activities.

 In 2010, Amvona discontinued its e-commerce business.
 There was no official explanation, however journalist Filipe R. Costa speculated it was due to increased competition from Chinese companies offering cheap photography equipment online, and Lemelson's business philosophy of not taking on massive debt for the possibility of future growth.

-Lemelson later added a news and securities analysis content outlet for the site focused on issues of faith, technology, economics and investing.